timothyhull/breadpool-self-eval/docs/index.md

                 1. Centered on the pack when the pack is well-defined.
                 2. Ready to rapidly accelerate in non-derby direction to follow and remain even with players up to the trailing edge of the rear engagement zone.
-                3. Shifting slightly behind the rear wall when jammers approach, so I can observe contact to the rear wall.
+                3. Shifting slightly behind the rear wall when jammers approach, so I can observe contact with the rear wall.
                 4. Shifting slightly in front of the rear wall to observe for illegal actions that create game impact.
                 5. Ready to move out of the path of both JRs and quickly recover my original position.
                 6. In position to observe player positioning relative to the jammer line and inside boundary at the start of each jam.